 The paved road basically covers the route between Moyogalpa and Altagracia.
 It continues around the south side of the Concepcion volcano to the junction at El Quino.
 From there, it leads towards Santa Cruz, on the Maderas Volcano part of the island.
 There are many the hotels in the island Merida and San Ramon.
 These will feel relatively remote because of the bad road.

 On the Western side, you will find communities like San Ramon and Merida.
 There the lake is very calm and perfect for a kayak or canoe trip.
 The hotels and hostels are scattered around the island.
 Depending on what your interests are you should choose a hotel that is in a specific area of the island.
 Thus, is you are looking more for hiking and ecotourism activities, the area around San Ramon and Merida are probably your best options.
 If you are looking to get a feel for the charm of a local town, Altagracia is your best option.
-If you prefer kayaking or canoeing, check out the Charco Verde or Merida.
+Prefer kayaking or canoeing? check out the Charco Verde or Merida.
 If your interest is more in Volcanoes, then stay closer to Moyogalpa or Altagracia.
 This will give easier access to the Concepcion Volcano.
 You will be amazed at the many different things to do in Ometepe.
 Make sure you plan on staying on the island a few days to enjoy it to the fullest!